michellel7435/sep10-freedom-project/README.md

 I used HTML, CSS, Bootstrap, and Github.
 I also chose to independently study **A-Frame** in order to help me make by website.

 ## Purpose Of My Project
 The purpose of my project was to help neurosurgeons with future technologies that are more advanced than the ones we have today.
+My project will be filled with today’s technologies and the future innovations with much information about it.
+My project is about the brain, ways that can help the brain with advancements of tools.

 ## Links